Forward Modeling Populations of Flares from Tidal Disruptions of Stars by Super-massive Black Holes: Method

 A final consideration is how faint we allow $\psi$ to extend with non-zero probability.
 The fainter flares can be, the smaller the flare detection rate will be -- surveys will not be able to detect as many disruptions because flares from a larger number of disruptions will be too dim.
 Since $\psi$ is so steep, a small change in this lower luminosity limit in our models can have a large effect in the flare detection rate expected from those models.
 For most of the models discussed below we assume that $\psi = 0$ for $L_{\rm bb} < 10^{43}$ \ergspersec.
 This is partially motivated by the fact that iPTF16fnl, the faintest event seen so far, had $L_{\rm bb}$ of approximately that value.
 We will refer to this universal minimum value of $L_{\rm bb}$ as $L_{\rm bb, min}$.
 To further understand the consequences of our choice of value for $L_{\rm bb, min}$, in section~\ref{sec:ChangingLmin} we consider one model where $L_{\rm bb, min} = 10^{42}$ \ergspersec .
+For the precise description of $\psi(L_{\rm bb})$, how it makes use of $L_{\rm bb,min}$, and how we sample from this distribution, please consult Appendix~\ref{sec:ImplementLF}.

 The choice of $L_{\rm bb, min}$, along with the stipulation that $L_{\rm bb}$ respect the Eddington limit, effectively imposes a cut on the black hole masses that produce detectable flares in our model survey.
 As \mbh\ is lowered, eventually $L_{\rm Edd}$ will fall below $L_{\rm bb, min}$.
 TDFs for those black holes cannot simultaneously satisfy the criteria that $L_{\rm bb} \ge L_{\rm bb, min}$ and $L_{\rm bb} \le L_{\rm Edd}$, and so we do not consider flares produced in these systems to be visible.
 For $L_{\rm bb, min} = 10^{43}$ \ergspersec, this effectively limits detections to black holes with masses above $10^{4.9} \msun$.
 More generally, the effective lower limit on \mbh\ that comes from requiring $L_{\rm Edd} > L_{\rm bb,min}$ is